Bad Breath (Halitosis)

 - Daily flossing is highly important, especially before bedtime.

-- Disinfect your toothbrush periodically with liquid iodine and water.
-Rinse your toothbrush in hydrogen peroxide before using.
+- Disinfect your toothbrush and tongue scraper periodically with liquid iodine and water.
+Rinse your toothbrush and tongue scraper in food-grade hydrogen peroxide before using.

 - Replace your toothbrush every month to prevent bacteria buildup.

-- Invest in a sonic toothbrush to help reduce tartar and plaque buildup
+- Invest in an electric toothbrush to help reduce tartar and plaque buildup

 - Avoid commercial mouthwash as most contain alcohol, flavorings, colors and dyes.

-- Use Aloe Vera as a mouthwash to combat bad breath and remove dental plaque
+- Use aloe vera or Eco-Dent Ultimate Essential MouthCare Rinse or Essential Oxygen BR Rinse as a mouthwash for fresher breath and to combat bad breath and remove dental plaque

-- DIY homemade mouthwash: add a couple drops of tea tree oil, turmeric oil, peppermint oil or thyme oil to a bottle of hydrogen peroxide.
+- DIY homemade mouthwash: add a couple drops of tea tree oil, clove oil, peppermint oil or thyme oil to a bottle of food-grade hydrogen peroxide (Essential Oxygen BR Rinse).

 - Consider oil pulling with coconut oil (effective for reducing plaque, bacterial and halitosis).
 Oil pulling has been used extensively for many years as a traditional Indian folk remedy to prevent teeth decay, bad breath, bleeding gums, dryness of throat and cracked lips, and for strengthening the teeth and gums.

-- Test for and rule out underlying bacterial, fungal, yeast, thrush, H.pylori and Candida infections.
+- Rule out underlying bacterial, fungal, yeast, H.pylori and Candida overgrowth infections, and hidden dental infections

 - If you chew gum, look for chewing gum with xylitol, which reduces bacterial colonization of the mouth

-- Nutrient support from digestive enzymes with HCL and probiotics are the two primary supplements for those experiencing chronic halitosis, a healthy microbiota and balanced bowel flora.
+- Support for digestion: digestive enzymes with HCL and probiotics are the two primary supplements for those experiencing chronic halitosis, a healthy microbiota and balanced bowel flora.

 - Vitamin C, Vitamin A and Vitamin D, important for overall health and dental health